Juhhxx/BiMETAL/README.md

-Readme for mermaid representation of AI in GDD
+# Readme for Mermaid Representation of AI in GDD

 ```mermaid
 classDiagram